ivannz/plyr/README.md

 plyr.apply(np.std, res, axis=0)
 ```

-You may notice that `.apply` is very _straightforward_: it applies the specified function
+You may notice that `.apply` is very _unsophisticated_: it applies the specified function
-regardless of the leaf data type.
+to the leaf data regardless of its type, and every dict, list, or tuple is _always_ treated
+as a nested container.